 The price of the wine futures on release will depend on the quality of the product and reputation of the grower.

 Who buys en primeur?

 Not just anyone can knock on the château doors and request to buy a few wine futures.
-Traditionally, each château has a few exclusive brokers who allocate the wine to people called négociants.
+Traditionally, each château has a few exclusive Private Client Managers who allocate the wine to people called négociants.
 From the négociants, the bottles go to importers and wholesalers, then finally to the consumers through retail stores and restaurants.

-People in the wine business (brokers, négociants, merchants, wholesalers, retailers) are the main buyers of en primeur.
+People in the wine business (Private Client Managers, négociants, merchants, wholesalers, retailers) are the main buyers of en primeur.
 However, many established wine enthusiasts also partake in this yearly ritual, for the same reasons of supply and price advantages as well as the fun of participating in the marketing frenzy.
 Priority allocations are often assured for those who follow the en primeur campaigns faithfully every year.

 How does one buy en primeur?

-Because of centuries-old tradition and the need for financial balance for wine producers, only the merchants, brokers and négociants, who have very long and good relationships with the châteaux are given allocations for the most sought after wines of the real "first release" prices against payments up front.
-These merchants, brokers and négociants may turn around and sell some of their allocation for the same reason.
-Establishing a good relationship to a broker or merchant that participates in the en primeur process is a good first step.
+Because of centuries-old tradition and the need for financial balance for wine producers, only the merchants, Private Client Managers and négociants, who have very long and good relationships with the châteaux are given allocations for the most sought after wines of the real "first release" prices against payments up front.
+These merchants, Private Client Managers and négociants may turn around and sell some of their allocation for the same reason.
+Establishing a good relationship to a Private Client Manager or merchant that participates in the en primeur process is a good first step.
 Less sought after houses may not allocate their wines and an order can be placed directly with a participating merchant, as long as you are based in a country/state that allows it.
 You pay for your order immediately, though taxes, duties and the merchant’s fees may be charged when you receive your shipment.